 DESCRIPTION

+" This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the interval between two successive periods of interference in microseconds.
+This attribute indicates the interval between two successive periods of interference in microseconds.
 When the interval between two successive periods of interference is variable the field is set to 2E32-1.
 When the interval between two successive periods of interference is equal or greater than 2E32-2 the field is set to 2E32-2.
 If no collocated interference is present the field is set to 0."

 ::= { dot11WNMColocInterfReportEntry 8 }